ikozyr-intellective/devops.intellectivelab.com/enterprise-search/installing-uie.md

 	![uie-folder](.\images\image34.png)

-- In the UIE discovery services admin console, click `Add Service` and use the above config file to add a new crawler service
+- In the UIE discovery services admin console, click `Add Service` and use the above config file to add a new crawler service:

 	![uie-folder](.\images\image35.png)

-- To start crawler, click the `Start` button
+- To start crawler, click the `Start` button:

 	![uie-folder](.\images\image30.png)